henmWidex/logViewerTest/readme.txt

 1 is a good result :), 2 a warning :| and 3 a bad result :(

 1)	Add a list view showing all events (you can use the model.exampleList as source)
 2)	Customize the rows in a way you find appropriate.
-Use the smileys to indicate the event instead of the number
+Use the smileys (found in Assets.xcassets) to indicate the event instead of the number
 3)	Use the model.onLogReceived-method to populate your list instead of the exampleList

 4) Add a description page which is shown when you press a tablecell